EduardoCulau/AI_Cube_A_star/README.md

 ### Extract Results

-After run the code you can generate a grath with the results (Avg Time vs Distance).
+After run the code you can generate a graph with the results (Avg Time vs Distance).
-Todo that you need to edit the [computeCube.py)](../blob/master/computeCube.py).
+Todo that you need to edit the [computeCube.py](../blob/master/computeCube.py).

 You need to change the following parameter, matching with you use in the execution:

-*CUBE_SIZE
-*OBSTRUCTIONS
-*ROUTES
-*THREADS
-*PRE_COMPUTED_FILE
+- CUBE_SIZE
+- OBSTRUCTIONS
+- ROUTES
+- THREADS
+- PRE_COMPUTED_FILE

-And you can change the thresold that make the average:
+And you can change the threshold that make the average:

-*MIN_REPETITION
+- MIN_REPETITION

-After that, you can run the python script and get the grath.
+After that, you can run the python script and get the graph.
 An example is:

 ![alt text](https://github.com/EduardoCulau/AI_Cube_A_star/blob/master/results/grath_20_30_240000.png)